richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 7 August 1996 — NASA holds a press conference declaring “Life on Mars,” stating that rock 84001 shows biological signs of past life.
 NASA Administrator Daniel Goldin states “It’s an unbelievable day…if this discovery is confirmed, it will surely be one of the most stunning insights into our universe that science has ever uncovered.”
 Confirmation of 84001 never came, however, and the issue was dropped.
 Over the following decades, Goldin appeared in several public media programs discussing the possibility of alien life.

 Goldin was appointed NASA Administrator on 1 April 992 by President George HW Bush and prior to that, Goldin worked at the Space and Technology Group of TRW for 25 years in Redondo Beach, CA; at TRW STG, Goldin managed advanced projects, some subject to Special Access Program security measures.
-STG, for example, worked with Hughes Aircraft as the prime contractors for the MILSTAR Program, a global, secure, nuclear-survivable space-based communication system.
+STG, for example, worked with Hughes Aircraft as the prime contractors for the **MILSTAR Program**, a global, secure, nuclear-survivable space-based communication system.

 *   [https://www.gao.gov/assets/nsiad-86-45s-15.pdf](https://www.gao.gov/assets/nsiad-86-45s-15.pdf)
 *   [https://www.planetary.org/profiles/daniel-goldin](https://www.planetary.org/profiles/daniel-goldin)